top of page

 Welcome, so glad you're here.

-My name is Catherine Lee, MA, LPC-Associate Supervised by Sarah Arnold, LPC-S.
+My name is Catherine Whitten, MA, LPC.

 Reach out to schedule a consultation call and I'll guide you through the rest!